 Funding: This research was funded by Ministry of Science, Innovation and University of the Spanish Government (FEDER/Ministerio de Ciencia, Innovación y Universidades—Agencia Estatal de Investigación/Proyecto), grant number CSO2017-82691-R.

-Institutional Review Board Statement:
+Institutional Review Board Statement: The study was conducted according to the guidelines of the Declaration of Helsinki, and approved by the Institutional Review Board (or Ethics Committee) of UNIVERSITY OF NAVARRA (protocol code 2017.099 and 22/06/2017)

-Informed Consent Statement:
+Informed Consent Statement: Informed consent was obtained from all subjects involved in the study.

-Data Availability Statement:
+Data Availability Statement: The data presented in this study are available on request from the corresponding author.
+The data are not publicly available due to privacy and ethical aspects.

 Acknowledgments: The authors sincerely thank all the patients with Chronic Heart Failure for their participation in this study.
 Besides, the authors would like to thank the primary and secondary healthcare centres involved in the data collection in Spain and Colombia.
 In particular, the authors thank all the general and cardiovascular specialised nurses and physicians for their help in the data collection.
 The authors also appreciate the support in the recruitment process received form the following multidisciplinary researchers: Silvia Corchon (University of Valencia), Lorena Lopez (Healthcare system of Madrid), Jorge Caro (University of Malaga), Maria Eugenia Ursua (Navarra Healthcare system), Alfonso Meneses (Complutense University of Madrid), Marta Aranda (Costa del Sol Hospital) and Nerea Elizondo (Navarra Healthcare system).
 Finally, the authors also thank the financial support received from the Spanish Ministry of Science, Innovation and University.